linode/docs/docs/quick-answers/linux/how-to-use-fsck-to-fix-disk-problems.md

 ## What is fsck?

 fsck, short for file system consistency check, is a utility that examines the file system for errors and attempts to repair them if possible.
-It uses a combination of built-in tools to check the disk, based on the file system type, and generates a report of its findings.
+It uses a combination of built-in tools to check the disk and generates a report of its findings.

 On some systems, fsck runs automatically after an unclean shutdown or after a certain number of reboots.